RidleyB/sen/content/_other/crash/ebb/ebb-and-flow - hook.md

 * **Survive** exposure to Plibt's alien biosphere and psychic resonance.
 * **Return** before your minds or bodies become part of the world itself.

 The portal flares!
-You steel your nerves, and step forward.
+You steel your nerves, and step forward... into the unknown!

-Into Plibt.
-Into the unknown.

-Before the unknown becomes *you*.

 {{ image2 }}